krasheninnikov/krasheninnikov.github.io/_posts/2017-9-18-conda-tutorial.md

 Anaconda Navigator is an easy, point-and-click way to work with packages and environments without needing to use conda commands in a terminal window.
 You can use it to find the packages you want, install them in an environment, run the packages and update them, all inside Navigator.

-The steps I follow to set up the environment are:
+The steps we follow to set up the environment are:

   1. [Install Anaconda Navigator.](#installing)
   2. [Create an Anaconda environment.](#create)